TritonDataCenter/rfd/rfd/0096/README.md

 ## Behavior

 As noted above, Linux implements these commands either via `prctl()` or manipulation of `/proc`.
 The method of implementation in Solaris is unknown.
 In FreeBSD, a specific syscall exists to set the name of a thread.
 Since the primary consumers are already heavy users of `proc(4)` in SmartOS, it seems reasonable that we also utilize `proc(4)` to present the information for consumers such as `ps(1)`, `pstack(1)`, etc.  The most sensible location would be a somewhere under `/proc/<pid>/lwp/<lwpid>`.

 There is some apparent differences in error handling as noted above.
 Our existing `pthreads(5)` implementation often uses `ESRCH` when commands that take a `pthread_t` argument are given an non-existent thread id.
 For consistency, it is recommend we do the same for out `pthread_{get,set}name_np()`.
 This is also compatible with the documented Solaris behavior, however it should be noted that this differs from the documented Linux behavior.
 On Linux, it should appear that the return value is that of a file not found (`ENOENT`).
 This should be taken into consideration for lx-branded zones.
 Solaris also returns `EINVAL` from `pthread_getname_np()` if passed a NULL buffer.
 This is somewhat inconsistent with other functions, for example `read(2)` is documented as returning `EFAULT` if given an invalid address (which NULL presumably is).
 Solaris also silently truncates names greater than it's max (32), while Linux returns `ERANGE`.
 The Linux approach seems better here.

 None of the implementations place any apparent restrictions on reading this data, and there do not appear any expectations that the thread name should contain any sort of sensitive information, so not requiring any additional permissions or privileges beyond those needed to run `ps(1)` or `prstat(1m)` to read this data seems sufficient.
 Updating this information should be restricted to the owner of the process and/or root.

 ## Implementation

 Given that almost all the intended utilities already heavily utilize `proc(4)` to operate, it seems natural to expose thread names via `proc(4)` as well.
 This also strongly suggests that the information should reside within the kernel (though doesn't preclude libc from caching values in userland).
 For lx-brand, it is suggested that we match the existing Linux behavior and allow the reading/setting of thread names via the lx-brand proc (via /proc/\<pid\>/task/\<tid\>/comm) as well as `prctl()`.

-For native processes, the exact location to read the information is currently TBD as well as the mechanism for setting the name.
+Within the kernel, a strong candidate for the holding the thread name is the `kthread_t` struct.
+Every user and kernel thread has a corresponding `kthread_t` struct (kernel threads only have a `kthread_t` while user threads have both a `kthread_t` and `klwp_t`).
+Using this allows for the potential naming of kernel threads as well.
+TBD is if the name should be stored as part of the struct itself, or merely a pointer (i.e. `char t_name[SIZE]` vs.
+`char *t_name`).
+The main area of concern is whether the use of a pointer would complicate the support within `dtrace(1m)` or not.

+For native processes, given the large number of planned consumers that currently make heavy use of `proc(4)`, it seems reasonable to expose the thread names via `/proc` for reading.
+The privileges required should match those currently required for reading non-sensitive information from `/proc`.
+In other words, the same privileges required for `ps(1)` or `prstat(1m)` to run should also allow the reading of thread names via `/proc`.

+A natural follow-up question is where in `/proc` this information should reside.
+Since this is per-thread, the natural location for this would be under `/proc/self/lwp/\<lwpid\>`.
+In there, there are two possibilities that seem like reasonable candidates:

+  1. A brand new file such as 'name'
+  1. A new field within the lwpsinfo file / struct

+Creating a new file is fairly straightforward, as well as modifying all the extant utilities that would want to utilize the information, however it does mean that to have the information available in core dumps, a new ELF note would need to be created to save the information (likely writing a note for each thread).
+There could be some mild complexity in then matching this back to the rest of the per-thread data, though nothing too terrible.

+Extending the `lwpsinfo_t` to contain the name would be advantageous in so much as all the initially targeted consumers already read this information, so the amount of modification required should be less (as it just becomes another field that can be displayed vs. reading a new file, matching it the names to the lwpsinfo, etc).
+In addition, since they are already saved in core files, the amount of changes required would be minimal (essentially strcpy() the value into the struct).
+However, care would need to be taken to ensure utilities that read this from core files do so in a backwards compatible manner.
+If not, it could complicate the analysis of core dumps generated from systems that predate this implementation.
+This should be able to be addressed via two ways.
+First, the field is added at the end of the existing struct so that the existing field offsets are unchanged.
+Second, as the lwpsinfo data is read from core files in a backwards compatible manner.
+Since the lwpsinfo structs are saved as ELF notes in core file (one note per thread), and the ELF note itself contains the size of the note, as long as that value is used (vs. the size of the struct on the host system) and it is read into a zero initialized memory, this should be sufficient (and likely a good idea regardless of this RFD).

+An open question that remains is around the interaction of these features and `chroot(2)`.
+As /proc is typically unavailable within a `chroot(2)` environment, any part of the implementation dependent on /proc will not work.
+Should there be a second mechanism for retrieving a thread name that does not require the use of /proc?
+Related to that, should setting a thread's name be done through a mechanism other than /proc to allow thread names to be set within a `chroot(2)` environment, or do we simply document that they do not work in such instances.
+How critical is it that this work with `chroot(2)`?
+Linux is interesting in it half-works -- despite what the man pages claim, a thread can set/get it's own name via prctl (and in the glibc functions do just that) and only use /proc for other threads.
+If not /proc, how do we set the thread name?
+Should it be a new syscall?
+Is there an existing system call that can be sensibly extended to support it?

 ## Man Pages